 The Awake Sleep Stage

 While you might not even remember it, you are typically awake anywhere from 10-30 times per night, each time for very brief periods.
-Don’t be alarmed at the idea or if you become aware that you are awake – this is a completely normal part of sleep.

 The Light Sleep Stage